 Historical Marker #1849 in Louisville notes the location of the boyhood home of general and president Zachary Taylor.

-U.S. President Zachary Taylor was born in Orange County, Virginia, in 1784 to Richard and Sarah Dabney Taylor.
-The Taylor family ultimately moved west and settled in a log cabin in what would become Jefferson County, Kentucky.
-Soon, however, Richard Taylor had a brick home - called Springfield - built for his family on a large estate.
-Constructed about 1794, Zachary Taylor lived at Springfield longer than any other location.
-According to the site’s Historic American Building Survey, it was built from materials on the Taylor lands.
+Taylor was born in Orange County, Virginia, in 1784 to Richard and Sarah Dabney Taylor.
+Richard Taylor had served in the Revolutionary War and became a planter in Virginia.
+The family moved west and settled in a log cabin in what would become Jefferson County, Kentucky.
+Soon after, Richard Taylor built a brick home - called Springfield - for his family on a large estate.
+Zachary Taylor lived at Springfield longer than any other location.
+At Springfield and throughout their lives, the Taylors relied upon the labor of over twenty enslaved persons.

 In spite of his family’s growing affluence, Zachary Taylor received a rudimentary education.
 He attended a small academy in Middletown, Kentucky and then enlisted in the U.S. Army in 1808.
 From that point onward, Taylor’s life was that of a soldier.
 The War of 1812 proved to be Taylor’s first combat experience.
 He had been transferred to Indiana Territory in 1811, and was promoted to major for defending Fort Harrison against the British and their Native American allies.